One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Experiments and Analysis

 \subsection{Efficiency Evaluation of Dynamic Parameter Scaling}

-Having established the performance of ScaleZero, we now evaluate the efficiency gains from our \textit{Dynamic Parameter Scaling} strategy.
-We compare the standard ScaleZero against \textit{ScaleZero-DPS} on the DMC18 benchmark.
-The primary metric is the number of environment interactions required to match the final performance of the single-task baselines.
-As shown in \autoref{fig:dmc18_dps_envsteps_summary}, ScaleZero-DPS achieves this performance target using only \textit{71.5\%} of the interactions needed by the standard ScaleZero.
-This corresponds to a substantial 28.5\% reduction in sample complexity, directly validating the effectiveness in resolving the static resource allocation problem.
-The steeper learning curves shown in Figure~\ref{fig:appendix_dmc18_dps_curves_en} further confirm that this gain is consistent throughout the training process.
-A mechanistic analysis in Appendix~\ref{app:dps_dynamics} reveals the agent's efficiency stems from an emergent hierarchical strategy.
-The model learns to preserve foundational knowledge in early layers while applying targeted plasticity in later layers to adapt to new tasks, providing a clear mechanistic explanation for its performance.
+Having established the superior multitask performance of ScaleZero, we now evaluate the efficiency gains afforded by our \textit{Dynamic Parameter Scaling} strategy.
+We compare the standard ScaleZero against its \textit{ScaleZero-DPS} variant on the DMC18 benchmark.
+The primary metric is the number of environment interactions required to match the strong performance of the single-task baselines.
+As shown in \autoref{fig:dmc18_dps_envsteps_summary}, ScaleZero-DPS consistently achieves this performance target using only \textit{71.5\%} of the interactions required by ScaleZero.
+This corresponds to a substantial 28.5\% reduction in data sampling and subsequent training cost, directly validating the effectiveness in resolving the static resource allocation problem.
+The steeper learning curves shown in Figure~\ref{fig:appendix_dmc18_dps_curves_en} further confirm that these efficiency gains persist throughout the dynamic training process.
+A mechanistic analysis in Appendix~\ref{app:dps_dynamics} reveals the agent's efficiency stems from an emergent hierarchical strategy: the model learns to preserve foundational knowledge in early layers while applying targeted plasticity in later layers to adapt to unsolved tasks, providing a clear mechanistic explanation for its performance.